-- Automobile Car Wash: Any building or premises or portions thereof containing facilities for the commercial washing of automobiles and motor vehicles. - Basement: That portion of a building which is partially below and partially above grade. - Bed and Breakfast: A transient lodging establishment in an owner-occupied, detached singlefamily dwelling, with not more than 6 rooms used as sleeping accommodations for paying guests, and which may include breakfast as part of the lodging charge. - Boathouse: An enclosed or partially enclosed building or shed for sheltering a boat or boats and associated marine equipment on or near a river, stream, pond or lake.
+- Automobile Car Wash: Any building or premises or portions thereof containing facilities for the commercial washing of automobiles and motor vehicles. - Basement: That portion of a building which is partially below and partially above grade. - Bed and Breakfast: A transient lodging establishment in an owner-occupied, detached single-family dwelling, with not more than 6 rooms used as sleeping accommodations for paying guests, and which may include breakfast as part of the lodging charge. - Boathouse: An enclosed or partially enclosed building or shed for sheltering a boat or boats and associated marine equipment on or near a river, stream, pond or lake.

 (Added 11-14-16) - Brew Pub: A restaurant licensed under the relevant state and federal statutes to produce and sell beer and/or ale at the location for on-premises consumption.
 May include facilities for customers to brew on-premises for personal consumption off-site as an accessory use.
 Beverages produced on the premises may be sold to other establishments but such sales shall not exceed 50% of the establishment's production capacity per year.

-(Added 11-14-16) - Brewery, Distillery or Winery: An establishment located in a building that uses equipment and/or processes for the production and distribution of malt, spirituous, or vinous beverages pursuant to G.L. c.
+- Brewery, Distillery or Winery: An establishment located in a building that uses equipment and/or processes for the production and distribution of malt, spirituous, or vinous beverages pursuant to G.L. c.
 138, §19.
 Such establishment may include on-site sampling, the sale of permitted beverages produced on the premises to consumers for off-site consumption, and the sale of commercial goods branded by the establishment.
 A tasting room, not to exceed 25% of the building's gross square footage, that allows patrons to sample or consume beverages that are produced on premises is permitted as an accessory use.
 The establishment may also host marketing events, special events, and/or factory tours.
 May include facilities for customers to brew on-premises for personal consumption off-site as an accessory use.
-(Added 11-14-16)

-- Buffer Area: Natural, wooded, vegetated, open areas, earthen berms or mounds, landscaped areas or any combination thereof including fences and walls, used to physically separate or screen one use or property from another use or property or provide a visual or sound barrier between adjacent properties by shielding or reducing noise, lights or other intrusions.
-(Added 5-8-17) - Building: An independent structure having a roof supported by columns or walls resting on its own foundations and designed for the shelter, housing, or enclosure of persons, animals, chattels, or property of any kind. - Building Inspector: The Building Inspector (whose title may include Building Commissioner or Inspector of Buildings) of the Town of Medway. - Building Height: The vertical distance from grade plane to the average height of the highest roof surface.
-(Added 5-9-2016) - Business: Any lawful commercial endeavor to engage in the purchase, sale, lease, exchange or provision of goods and for the provision of services or instruction. - Commercial Indoor Amusement: An establishment engaged in providing indoor entertainment or games for a fee to the general public and including but not limited to such activities as a dance hall, bowling alley, billiard or pool establishment, skate park, rock climbing, baseball, trampoline jumping, golf, family fun/entertainment/amusement center, playground, and other similar uses and which may include the provision of food and drink as an accessory use.
+(Added 11-14-16) - Buffer Area: Natural, wooded, and/or vegetated open areas, earthen berms or mounds, or landscaped areas, or any combination thereof, which may include fences and walls, used to physically separate or screen one use or property from another use or property or provide a visual or sound barrier between adjacent properties by shielding or reducing noise, lights or other intrusions.

+(Added 5-13-19) - Building: An independent structure having a roof supported by columns or walls resting on its own foundations and designed for the shelter, housing, or enclosure of persons, animals, chattels, or property of any kind. - Building Commissioner Where used in this bylaw, the term "Building Commissioner" shall be interpreted to mean Building Commissioner and/or his designee.
+(Added 5-13-19) - Building Height: The vertical distance from grade plane to the average height of the highest roof surface.

+(Added 5-9-2016) - Bus Stop Shelter A small, roofed structure, usually having three walls and at least one open side, designed primarily for the protection and convenience of bus passengers.
+(Added 5-13-19) - Business: Any lawful commercial endeavor to engage in the purchase, sale, lease, exchange or provision of goods and for the provision of services or instruction. - Commercial Indoor Amusement: An establishment engaged in providing indoor entertainment or games for a fee to the general public and including but not limited to such activities as a dance hall, bowling alley, billiard or pool establishment, skate park, rock climbing, baseball, trampoline jumping, golf, family fun/entertainment/amusement center, playground, and other similar uses and which may include the provision of food and drink as an accessory use.